tomatov-net/takeaway-microservice/README.md

 make queues smooth and fast, but on real project it's strongly recommended to use them, or something like them.

 `deliver` endpoint - is used to mark order as delivered to customer.
-From `delivered_at` time cron job starts check and compare current record, to send final message to customer.
+From `deliver_before` time cron job starts check and compare current record, to send final message to customer.

-After 90 minutes from `delivered_at`, customer gets final the message on his phone.
+After 90 minutes from `deliver_before`, customer gets final the message on his phone.

 ###Repositories